Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 - Move the chain to the smallest front chainring and the largest rear gear.

-- 3. If the gear system still does not function properly, decrease the tightness of the cable clamp bolt until the cable is loose.
+- Decrease the tightness of the cable clamp bolt (Fig. 53) until the cable is free.

-- Turn the low-gear adjustmentscrew (L in Fig. 32) until the inner chain-guide of the derailleur is approximately .5mm from the chain.
+- Turn the low-gear adjustment screw (identified with an “L”) until the inner chain-guide of the derailleur is approximately 0.5 mm from the chain.

 To adjust large chainring position